microsoft/nni/docs/en_US/NAS/retiarii/OneshotTrainer.rst

                     result[name] = select_best_of_module(module)
             return result

 The full code of DartsTrainer is available to Retiarii source code.
-Please have a check at :githublink:`nni/retiarii/trainer/pytorch/darts.py`.
+Please have a check at :githublink:`DartsTrainer <nni/retiarii/oneshot/pytorch/darts.py>`.